-- I, Deepak Malhotra Ph.D., do hereby certify that: - I am currently employed as President by: Resource Development Inc. (RDi) 11475 W. I-70 Frontage Road North Wheat Ridge, Colorado 80033 - 2.
-I graduated with an M.S. in Metallurgical Engineering and a Ph.D. in Mineral Economics from the Colorado School of Mines in 1974 and 1978, respectively. - 3.
-I am a Member of the Society for Mining, Metallurgy, and Exploration, Inc. (SME) and the Canadian Institute of Mining (CIM). - 4.
-I have worked as a metallurgist/mineral economist for a total of 35 years and have been involved with the preparation of numerous reports, feasibility studies, and NI 43-101 documents. - 5.
-I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI43-101. - I am responsible for the preparation of SECTION 13.0 of the report titled NI 43-101 Technical Report Resource Update Mt.
-Todd Gold Project and dated 19th October 2011 Resource Update. - 7.
-I have either supervised the data collection, preparation, and analysis and/or personally completed an independent review and analysis of the data and written information contained in this Technical Report. - 8.
-I have had prior involvement with Vista Gold Corp. on the property that is the subject of this Technical Report.
-My involvement has consisted of acting as the Qualified Person for previous Technical, Preliminary Economic Assessment, and Prefeasibility Reports.
+- b) This certificate applies to the Technical Report titled "Technical Report Resource Update Mt.
+Todd Gold Project Northern Territory, Australia" (Technical Report), effective September 4, 2012, issued October 4, 2012. - c) I graduated with an M.S. in Metallurgical Engineering and a Ph.D. in Mineral Economics from the Colorado School of Mines in 1974 and 1978, respectively.
+I have worked as a metallurgist/mineral economist for a total of 35 years and have been involved with the preparation of numerous reports, feasibility studies, and NI 43-101 documents.
+I am a Member of the Society for Mining, Metallurgy, and Exploration, Inc. (SME) and the Canadian Institute of Mining (CIM).
+I have read the definition of "qualified person" set out in National Instrument 43-101 (NI 43-101) and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - d) I have not visited or inspected the subject property. - e) I am responsible for SECTION 13, 17 and portions of 21 of this Technical Report. - f) I satisfy all the requirements of independence according to NI 43-101. - g) I have had prior involvement with Vista Gold Corp. on the property that is the subject of this Technical Report.
+My involvement has consisted of acting as the Qualified Person for previous Technical, Preliminary Economic Assessment, and Prefeasibility Reports. - h) I have read NI 43-101, Form 43-101F1, and the Companion Policy to NI 43-101 (43-101 CP) and the Technical Report has been prepared in compliance with NI 43-101, Form 43-101F1, and 43-101 CP. - i) As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the portions of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.